IndicoDataSolutions/indico-client-python/docsrc/docextract-intro.rst

 position information, and more.
 It returns a nested dictionary.

 "ondocument" provides similar information to "detailed" but does not include text/metadata at the document-level.
 It returns a list of dictionaries where each dictionary is page data.
-This preset configuration also supports an additional "vdp" attribute, which, if set to True, performs an additional block classification and association step.
-The former adds a "label_type" to every block, and the latter adds an "associations" attribute to the result (located on the first page).

-The exact settings included in "legacy", "simple", "ondocument", "standard", and "detailed" are shown at the bottom of this page.
+The exact settings included in "legacy", "simple", "ondocument", "standard", and "detailed" are shown on the :doc:`docextract_settings` page.

 There are many, many more settings available in DocumentExtraction to suit your application.